klasocki/REPLang/readme.md

  returns a function value, similarly to the name expression.

  REPLang is pass-by-value - you cannot modifications done to arguments are only visible in the function scope.
-You can, however, modify global variables from inside a function.
+You can modify global variables from inside a function, but this modification is only visible inside a function.

  Note that it's impossible in REPLang to have a void function (procedure) Let's see some examples